 Yana Skakun

-Spring engagement sessions are among my favourite things to photograph.
-There's a particular magic in the season — blossom trees in brief bloom, wildflower meadows just filling in, bluebell woods that smell as beautiful as they look, and that feeling of emergence and possibility that only comes in April and May.
-When a couple steps into that landscape together, what you capture isn't just two people: it's the full aliveness of the season around them.
+Spring engagement sessions are among my favourite things to photograph all year.
+There is a particular magic to the season — blossom trees in their brief, glorious bloom, wildflower meadows just beginning to fill in, bluebell woods that smell as beautiful as they look, and that unmistakable feeling of emergence and possibility that only arrives in April and May.
+When a couple steps into that landscape together, what you end up capturing is not just two people standing for a photograph, but the full aliveness of the season happening around them at the exact moment their relationship is being celebrated.
+For couples planning a wedding in Cambridgeshire or the wider East Anglia area, a spring engagement session is also a wonderfully practical thing to build into the run-up to the big day — a lower-pressure, genuinely enjoyable session that gives you images for save-the-dates, a guest book, or simply a set of photographs of the two of you before the wedding planning takes over everything else.

 Ready to plan your spring engagement session?